Oklahoma at Utah

 |Full Results||Utah: 197.775||Oklahoma: 196.650|

 |VT: Bowers 9.975||UB: Davis, Thompson 9.925||BB: Smith 9.975||FX: McCallum 9.975||AA: McCallum 39.675|

-Implications: Oklahoma’s four year streak of winning regular season meets was snapped with Utah’s victory, with the 1.125 margin of victory the largest against the Sooners since Florida in 2009.
+Implications: Oklahoma’s four-year streak of regular-season wins was snapped with Utah’s victory, with the 1.125 margin of victory the largest against the Sooners since Florida in 2009.